 At James Cheng Architects in Vancouver, I worked on the Ironwood Tower residential project in West Coquitlam, preparing development and building permit packages for city submission.
 I contributed to the design of the ground-level shared garden connecting the tower and bar building, shaping its layout, water and fire features, seating, and links to indoor amenities.
 The landscape was conceived as an immersive extension of the architecture, fostering community interaction and outdoor living.

-While at the Harvard Graduate School of Design, I worked as a CNC Router TA in the Fabrication Lab, gaining hands-on experience with digital fabrication tools including CNC milling, Zünd cutting, laser cutting, and 3D printing.
-This role strengthened my understanding of material processes, craft, and the architectural potential of model-making and digital production.
+At the Harvard Graduate School of Design, the role of CNC Router Teaching Assistant in the Fabrication Lab involved hands-on work with digital fabrication tools including CNC milling, Zünd cutting, laser cutting, and 3D printing.
+The position deepened an understanding of material processes, craft, and the architectural potential of model-making and digital production.

-As a structural engineer at Buro Happold’s London office, I worked on the KAFD Metro Station in Riyadh with Zaha Hadid Architects, from early concept development through detailed design submission.
-I played a key role in using Rhino, Grasshopper, and scripting to develop parametric models that were translated into finite element analysis for the façade structure.
-My work involved managing complex geometries, coordinating structural systems with architectural envelopes, and translating architectural intent into buildable solutions for a landmark transportation project in the region.
-This experience shaped my ongoing interest in the intersection of structure, surface, and spatial storytelling.
+At the Buro Happold London office, work was undertaken on the KAFD Metro Station in Riyadh in collaboration with Zaha Hadid Architects, spanning early concept development through detailed design submission.
+The role involved the use of Rhino, Grasshopper, and custom scripting to develop parametric models translated into finite element analysis for the façade structure.
+Responsibilities included managing complex geometries, coordinating structural systems with architectural envelopes, and translating architectural intent into buildable solutions for a landmark transportation project.
+This experience informed an ongoing interest in the relationship between structure, surface, and spatial narrative.

-At Buro Happold, I was part of the structural engineering team for the Bee’ah Headquarters in Sharjah, UAE, designed by Zaha Hadid Architects.
-From competition through detailed design, I focused on integrating structural systems with the building’s dune-inspired geometry, developing parametric models in Rhino, Grasshopper, and finite element analysis for the façade structure.
-The project sharpened my ability to balance architectural vision with technical precision and reinforced my interest in advanced geometry and interdisciplinary collaboration.
+At Buro Happold, work was undertaken as part of the structural engineering team for the Bee’ah Headquarters in Sharjah, designed by Zaha Hadid Architects.
+The role spanned competition through detailed design, with a focus on integrating structural systems with the building’s dune-inspired geometry.
+Parametric models were developed using Rhino, Grasshopper, and finite element analysis to support the façade structure.
+The project reinforced an ongoing interest in advanced geometry and interdisciplinary collaboration.

-At Buro Happold, I worked on the City of Dreams hotel tower in Macau with Zaha Hadid Architects, focusing on the steel exoskeleton façade.
-I developed complex intersection details and prototyped unique connection points, gaining hands-on experience with large-scale fabrication and the spatial potential of expressive structural systems.
+At Buro Happold, work was undertaken on the City of Dreams Hotel Tower in Macau in collaboration with Zaha Hadid Architects, with a focus on the steel exoskeleton façade.
+The role involved developing complex intersection details and prototyping bespoke connection points, providing direct experience with large-scale fabrication and the spatial potential of expressive structural systems.

-I completed a Master of Science in Emergent Technologies and Design at the Architectural Association in London, where my thesis Adaptive Flux Morphologies, developed in collaboration with Javier A. Cardós Elena, Dennis Goff, and Mary Polites, focused on transportation networks and urban connectivity.
-The research explored how agent-based computing and predictive modeling could inform adaptive infrastructure systems based on the flow of people across networks.
-Using space syntax software, the project evaluated spatial effects of network adaptation at both local and global scales—proposing a system where flows shape the structure rather than simply resulting from it.
-The thesis offered an alternative methodology for infrastructure design rooted in generative modeling, systems thinking, and urban responsiveness.
+Adaptive Flux Morphologies, a thesis completed as part of the Emergent Technologies and Design program at the Architectural Association in London, focused on transportation networks and urban connectivity.
+Developed in collaboration with Javier A. Cardós Elena, Dennis Goff, and Mary Polites, the research examined how agent-based computing and predictive modeling could inform adaptive infrastructure systems shaped by the movement of people across networks.
+Using space syntax analysis, the project evaluated spatial effects at both local and global scales, proposing a methodology in which flows actively shape structure rather than simply result from it.